Page images

 With fofter magick drew.

-He haunts the ftream, he haunts the grove, Lives in a fond romance of love,
+Lives in a fond romance of love,

-And feems for each to die; 'Till each a little spiteful grown, Sabina, Cælia's shape ran down, And the Sabina's eye.
+'Till each a little spiteful grown, Sabina, Cælia's shape ran down,

-Their envy made the fhepherd find
+Their envy made the shepherd find

 Those eyes which love could only blind;

-So fet the lover free :
+So fet the lover, free :

 No more he haunts the grove or ftream,